 I obtained my PhD in 2021 from the University of St Andrews, Scotland, UK.
 My PhD dissertation focused on stories and memories about people, plants, and geology, as well as displacement and Russian occupation and invasion in the east of Ukraine.
 The form of my dissertation, consisting of academic writing, drawings, and a screenplay,presents a decolonial approach to knowledge-making.
 For my PhD project I received full funding from the School of Modern Languages and the Douglas and Gordon Bonnyman scholarship.
 In 2022 I was awarded the Principal’s medal.
 It is the highest award made to students who have displayed exceptional endeavour, academic achievement, and community service during their time at St Andrews.

 Together with Kateryna Voznytsia, Yulia Serdyukova, Viktor Zasypkin and others, I am working on docufiction animation Displaced Garden, for which I wrote the screenplay based on my PhD research.
 In 2020 the film won 14th Ukrainian State Cinema Agency competition and received funding for the production.

 In 2015 together with Yulia Filipieva and Viktor Zasypkin, I founded participatory art project Donbas Odyssey.
-The project worked with oral histories and mental maps told and created by internally displaced persons from Donetsk and Luhansk oblasts, Ukraine.
+The project worked with oral histories and mental maps told and created by people displaced from Donetsk and Luhansk oblasts, Ukraine.
+It was on display in Kyiv, Odesa, Lviv, Izmir, and St Andrews.
 For my work at the intersection of research and art I received University of St Andrews 2019 Public Engagement Newcomer Award and a Highly Commended for the Public Engagement Innovation Award.